BMYS Members By-Laws

 (d) All vehicles whilst using the Squadron’s facilities, with the exception of those being used by authorised visitors or guests of Squadron members, must carry a current car sticker (issued by Squadron management), conspicuously placed on the windscreen to identify the vehicle as belonging to a financial member of the Squadron.
 It is the responsibility of the member to ensure that the car sticker is removed prior to disposal of the vehicle.

-These areas are subject at all times to the direction of a Director or a person specifically authorised by the Board to control such facilities or parking areas.
+18. Use of all Squadron boating facilities and parking areas by members or any other person is subject at all times to the direction of a Director or a person specifically authorised by the Board to control such facilities or parking areas.
 Any boat or trailer which offends against this Rule may, at the discretion of the Board and without the Board incurring any liability whatsoever or responsibility for so doing, be moved by authority of the Board to such place within the Squadron’s grounds as the Board sees fit.
 Costs of moving such boat or trailer shall be the responsibility of the owner and shall be recoverable from the member by the Board as it sees fit.

 (a) All fish brought onto the Squadron’s premises by a member or their guest(s) must comply with the prevailing size and bag limits set down by either Government or Squadron Regulations, and/or any other law(s) that may be in force at that time.